Is Dorell Wright On The Move?

 The Memphis Grizzlies are said to be one of the many teams taking a serious look at the improving Heat forward.
 Wright would fit the Grizzlies’ expressed desire to add length, shooting and defense along the perimeter.
 They are reportedly prepared to offer one of their three 2010 first round picks in return.

 The plan for the Heat has always been about the summer of 2010, and that first round pick could go a long way.
 This is no time to develop a sense of ignorance.

 This is the time to think big.

 If Riley is successful in attracting two max contract free agents to play alongside Dwyane Wade, it will undoubtedly require every dollar available under the salary cap.
 The entire rest of the roster would likely be constructed with a combination of minimum contract free agents and second round draft picks.
-Any first round picks themselves would likely be too expensive.
+Any first round picks, depending upon their location in the draft, might themselves be too expensive.